Swarnim16/ebayAutomation/README.md

 # ebayAutomation

+# Pre-Requisite
+1. JDK 1.8+
+2. Maven latest version
+3. COnfigure JDK and Maven in environment variables.

+#Steps for execution
-1. Open Command Prompt at this folder
+1. Open Command Prompt
 2. Change Directory to "ebayAutomation" on your local system
 3. Run batch file "UIAutomator.bat"
 4. After test completion in the command prompt, verify the test results in following folders